bennylope/django-organizations/README.rst

 * Create an inclusion tag for rendering the list of account users
 * Set up registration backend
 * Set up invitation backend

+* Add messages (person invited, or invitation sent, log in after registering)
+* Conditional messages, based on setting

+* Use namespaced URLs

 * add search fields to admin